 Returning to work

 You can only get Parental Leave Pay on days that you are on leave or not working.

 Before you return to work for the first time after your child’s birth or adoption you must do both of the following:

 How we decide if you’ve returned to work

 - it’s not a keeping in touch day.

-You couldn’t get income from JobKeeper Payment at the same time as Parental Leave Pay.
-You can get Parental Leave Pay after the income you got from JobKeeper Payment ended, if you didn’t work during that time.
+You can’t get income from JobKeeper Payment or the COVID-19 Disaster Payment at the same time as Parental Leave Pay.
+This includes Flexible Paid Parental Leave days.
+You can only get Parental Leave Pay after the income you got from JobKeeper Payment and the COVID-19 Disaster Payment ends.
+This is as long as you didn’t work during that time.
 If you did work, we’ll consider you have returned to work.

 What happens if you return to work before the end of your Paid Parental Leave period